Belgium offers forces to campaign against Islamic State

-BRUSSELS (Reuters) - Belgium is willing to offer fighter jets and special forces to the U.S.-led coalition to fight Islamic State militants in Iraq, the country’s defense ministry said on Thursday.
+BRUSSELS, Sept 18 (Reuters) - Belgium is willing to offer fighter jets and special forces to the U.S.-led coalition to fight Islamic State militants in Iraq, the country’s defence ministry said on Thursday.

-Any Belgian engagement would require the approval of parliament, although there appears to be a very broad majority in favor of action.
+Any Belgian engagement would require the approval of parliament, although there appears to be a very broad majority in favour of action.

 The first contribution would be the stationing of six F-16 jets, along with 120 pilots and support staff, to support ground troops.
 The second would be to provide two C-130 cargo planes to take troops and material to Iraq.